symfony/symfony-docs/components/form.rst

     ``$formFactory``.
 The point here is that you will probably need to create this object in some more "global" way so you can access it from anywhere.

 Exactly how you gain access to your one form factory is up to you.
-If you're using a service container (like provided with the :doc:`DependencyInjection component </components/dependency_injection>`), then you should add the form factory to your container and grab it out whenever
+If you are using a service container (like provided with the :doc:`DependencyInjection component </components/dependency_injection>`), then you should add the form factory to your container and grab it out whenever